Coffee in Italy is all the rage. If you didn’t know any better, you’d think Italians invented it.

 Tips for drinking espresso:

-• Even if you don’t add sugar, be sure to take the diminutive spoon that comes with your tiny coffee and gently stir the coffee, going from top to bottom.
+- Even if you don’t add sugar, always take the little spoon and gently stir from top to bottom.
 This brings out the taste and the aroma of the espresso and enhances the overall coffee experience.

-• Drink it within the first two minutes.
+- Drink espresso within the first two minutes.
 Coffee pros claim that about half of the flavor of espresso disappears after two minutes.
 So, espresso is not for savoring.
 At least not longer than two minutes.

 One of the most classic forms of coffee in Italy?
 The beloved espresso.
 Photo credit: Salomé Chaussure